TommyJones/tidylda/README.md

 - apply LDA in a transfer-learning paradigm, updating a model’s parameters with additional data (or additional iterations)

-Note that the seeding of topics and transfer learning are **experimental** for now.
-They are almost-surely useful but their behaviors have not been optimized or well-studied.
-Caveat emptor!

 ## Installation

 You can install the development version from